Deed of Variation (where there is no Will).

 Deed of Variation of Intestacy with beneficiaries under 18.

-The problem with children under 18 (or anyone not of sound mind) is that they are legally unable to agree to a Deed of Variation of intestacy (or deed of family arrangement as it is also know).
-In effect, the Courts would have to approve the Deed of Variation on their behalf so the process would become much more expensive and the Judge may not agree the deed of variation if he or she feels that it is not to the advantage of under age children or folk who may not be able to manage their own affairs.
+The problem with children under 18 (or anyone not of sound mind) is that they are legally unable to agree to a Deed of Variation of intestacy (or deed of family arrangement as it is also known).
+In effect, the Courts would have to approve the Deed of Variation on their behalf so the process would become much more expensive.
+The Judge may not agree to allow the deed of variation if he or she feels that it is not to the advantage of underaged children or folk who may not be able to manage their own affairs.